You've Come To the Right Place.

 If you’re having either an ARTAS™ robotic procedure or an FUE procedure over 2000 grafts the area will be prepared by shaving all of the hair in the donor region to a length of 1/16 of an inch (think of “Marine boot camp” length).
 The hair on the top of the scalp may be left slightly longer.
 There are occasions where a smaller number of grafts are required and a full shave may not be required.
 This possibility will be discussed at the time of the consultation.

-The sedative and anesthetic will be administered and then Dr. Harris will start the graft extractions using either the ARTAS™ System or the Harris S.A.F.E.
+The sedative and anesthetic will be administered and then the Doctor will start the graft excisions using either the ARTAS™ System or the Harris S.A.F.E.
 System depending on the pre-operative discussions.
 During this process the patient may be face down on the ARTAS™ chair or procedure table and this is usually followed by turning the head on the ARTAS™ chair or rolling onto the patient’s side to access grafts on the sides of the head.
-Once the extraction process is complete Dr. Harris will create the sites where the grafts are to be implanted.
+Once the excision process is complete Dr. Harris will create the sites where the grafts are to be implanted.
 These sites will dictate how the hair will grow, angles, directions, density, and irregularity/naturalness of the frontal hairline.
 Once all the sites have been made the surgical team will implant the grafts.

 In the case of FUE procedures requiring more than 2000 grafts the procedure may be performed over two consecutive days.